CAST-genomics/haptools/docs/commands/karyogram.rst

 You may also specify the following options:

 * ``--centromeres <FILE>`` - Path to a file describing the locations of chromosome ends and centromeres.
 An example file is given here: ``tests/data/centromeres_hg19.txt``.
 The columns are: chromosome, chrom_start, centromere, chrom_end.
 For acrocentric chromosomes, the centromere field is ommitted.
 This file format was taken from `here <https://github.com/armartin/ancestry_pipeline>`_.
 * ``--colors "pop1:color1,pop2:color2..."`` - You can optionally specify which colors should be used for each population.
+These colors entered can be the matplotlib `colors <https://matplotlib.org/stable/gallery/color/named_colors.html>`_ or inputted as hexcode.
 If colors are not given, the script chooses reasonable defaults.
 * ``--title <TITLE>`` - Title for the resulting karyogram.
 * ``--verbosity <LEVEL>`` - What level of output the logger should print to stdout.
 Please see `logging levels <https://docs.python.org/3/library/logging.html>`_ for output levels.
 Default = INFO [Optional]